Access factsheets providing information on employment law issues for Ireland

 Fair Employment and Industrial Tribunals

 Employment tribunals in Northern Ireland consist of the Fair Employment Tribunal and the Industrial Tribunals.
 Although for practical purposes, procedures in Northern Ireland and Great Britain are similar, there are differences in organisation.
-The Fair Employment Tribunal deals specifically with claims of religious/political discrimination, and has special panels for the appointment of tribunal members.
+The Fair Employment Tribunal deals specifically with claims of religious or political discrimination, and has special panels for the appointment of tribunal members.
 Industrial Tribunals deal with other matters.

 As in Great Britain, procedural matters (and some cases) are heard by a legally qualified person sitting alone.
 Full hearings normally consist of the legally qualified person and two lay members.
 In Northern Ireland, the legally qualified person is referred to as a chairman, whereas in Great Britain they are employment judges.
 Tribunal procedures in Northern Ireland are governed by the Industrial Tribunals (Constitution and Rules of Procedure) Regulations (Northern Ireland) 2005 and the Fair Employment Tribunal (Rules of Procedure) Regulations (Northern Ireland) 2005.
 Procedures are currently being reviewed in the hope of making the system in Northern Ireland more efficient and effective.